 How much does it cost to raise a child?

 (Note that this figure was calculated based on children born in 2015.
-So how much does it cost to raise a child in 2021?
+So how much does it cost to raise a child in 2021 or 2022?
 The official number hasn’t come out yet, but based on inflation, it’s probably about $260k.)

 Um, yes, that does sound totally daunting—seriously, it’s almost a quarter of a million dollars.